 The AASM Foundation is delighted to celebrate multiple milestones as we celebrate our 25th Anniversary of Championing a Bright Future in Sleep Health.
 Jazz Pharmaceuticals, our lead corporate donor, is celebrating 20 years of leading innovations in sleep medicine.

 Jazz Pharmaceuticals is one of the AASM Foundation’s leading corporate supporters.
-We asked Shay Bujanover, MD, MBA, Global Medical Affairs Therapy Area Head for Neurosciences, some questions about how Jazz Pharmaceuticals’ priorities align with the AASM Foundation’s strategic plan.
+We asked Bruce Cozadd, Chairman and Chief Executive Officer, a few questions about how Jazz Pharmaceuticals’ goals and approach to improving patient care align with the AASM Foundation’s strategic plan.

-How does Jazz see research impacting the future of treatment for patients with sleep and circadian disorders?
+In what ways does Jazz envision research shaping the future of care for patients with rare sleep disorders?

 Research is at the heart of Jazz’s vision for the future of care for patients with rare sleep disorders.
 We believe that by advancing our understanding of the underlying biology of these disorders, we can develop new and more effective treatments that address their root causes.
 To this end, we have a robust pipeline of investigational therapies in various stages of development, including therapies for narcolepsy, idiopathic hypersomnia, and other impacted neurologic disorders.
 It’s been two decades, but we’re only getting started.
 We continue to invest in our people and capabilities to discover or develop medicines reaching even more patients with unmet needs.
 In our nearly 20 years, we have diligently built the scientific platforms, expertise, and footprint to enable us to make an even greater impact in the years to come.